History

 This window consists of two lights with 3 coats of arms.

-- Right (deer with golden antlers): Downes.
+- Bottom right (deer with golden antlers): Downes.

 2 “et exsultavit spiritus meus”